-Tasks can be customized into fields, sections, and columns for added organization and higher completion rates.
+You can customize tasks into fields, sections, and columns for multiple organization and higher completion rates.
 You can even break tasks up into subtasks, each with their own due dates and timelines.

 Reporting on tasks and projects is simple, colorful, customized, and prioritized.
-These reports can then be exported from Asana to Google Sheets for ease of use and deeper analysis.
+You can then export these reports from Asana to Google Sheets for ease of use and deeper analysis.

 Asana focuses on communication, almost functioning as the social media of process management software.

-There are team pages where all communication for a given task or project can take place in one area.
+There are team pages where all communication for a given task can take place in one area.

 And individuals can “like” or “heart” other actions to show their support or vote on an idea.
 The collaboration is always flowing, but it’s never overwhelming.

-Users can follow or un-follow certain tasks or projects that are most relevant to them to ensure they always remain on track.
+Users can follow or unfollow certain tasks that are most relevant to them to ensure they always remain on track.

 There are also task dependency notifications.
 If you are waiting for someone to complete a given task, Asana will notify you as that individual hits certain milestones and deadlines along the way.
 You’re never behind, and you’re never waylaid.

-You can even discuss topics and tasks with vendors, contractors, and other third-party partners right in Asana.
-Centralized communication and collaboration is key to success with Asana.
+You can even discuss topics and tasks with vendors, contractors, and other third-party partner’s right in Asana.
+Centralized communication and collaboration is a key to success with Asana.